Dokdo and E. Laporte’s Report on Ulleungdo

 (signed) E. LAPORTE.

 We also get an understanding of why Chosun decided to declare Ordinance 41 in October of 1900.
-Bae was obviously trying to re-establish that Ulleungdo, Jukdo Islet and Dogdo were indisputably Korean territory.
+Bae was obviously trying to re-establish that Ulleungdo, Jukdo Islet and Dokdo were indisputably Korean territory.
 Bae would further attempt to control the Japanese by declaring new tax laws in 1902 affecting Ulleungdo’s exports of sea products and timber.